MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-3-upgrade.md

 ## Breaking changes

-Spark 3 is not fully backward compatible with 2.4, the breaking changes are mainly caused by two parts:
+Spark 3 is not fully backward compatible with 2.4, the breaking changes are mainly caused by three parts:

 * Scala 2.12 used by Spark 3 is incompatible with Scala 2.11 used by Spark 2.4
 * Spark 3 API changes and deprecations
-* Microsoft Spark Runtime library updates
+* SQL Server Big Data Clusters runtime for Apache Spark library updates

 ## Scala 2.12 used by Spark 3 is incompatible with Scala 2.11